How to Use GroupDocs.Parser API to Convert Excel to HTML in Java

 • Can I process large files?
 Yes – use streaming (see the “Performance Considerations” section).

-The phrase simply describes turning the visual and textual content of an Excel workbook into standard HTML markup.
-This lets browsers render the data without requiring the user to have Excel installed, and it enables seamless integration with web applications, CMS platforms, or API responses.
+The convert excel to html operation transforms the visual and textual content of an Excel workbook into standard HTML markup.
+This enables browsers to render the spreadsheet without any client‑side Office installation and makes it easy to embed the data in dashboards, CMS pages, or API responses.

 Prerequisites